Making diversity mainstream

 That is why Every Story Matters wants to launch a charter for an inclusive book industry.
 We want to invite organizations and individuals working in the fields of literature and the promotion of reading to devote themselves actively and permanently to inclusion and diversity.

 Commitment to inclusion is important, both for readers and for the book sector itself.
 A focus on inclusion and diversity strengthens the work on offer and represents an investment in the readership of today and the future.
 All those signing this charter will be committing themselves to inclusion both actively and consciously.

 But it does not end there.
 The charter is meant to be more than a declaration of intent; it is designed as an aid to all those who are convinced that inclusion is worthwhile, and as a stimulus to the making of smart connections within the books sector.
 It lays out, clearly and visibly, the specific initiatives that can be undertaken.

 The charter is a dynamic source of guidance that will gradually be adjusted and added to as time goes on.
 Every signatory can specify action to be taken over the next few years by them or their organization and will be invited to exchange detailed plans and interesting experiences.

 The charter is intended to unite and inspire.
 It is important that, as an industry, we share an awareness that people do not have equal opportunities and that we have a genuine desire to bring about change.
 Only then can we truly become more inclusive.
 Together we can change things.

 To fuel our charter we want to draw upon your needs, ideas and experiences.
 What would the charter ideally look like to you?
 Do you have any ideas or experiences you would like to see included or shared?

 Do you want to take part?
-Fill in the questionnaire below.
+Register via the form below.